arunchouhan07/Employee_Mang/README.md

 ## API Documentation

 Detailed API documentation is available to guide you through the available endpoints and their functionalities.
-You can access the documentation at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+You can access the documentation at [API Dog Website](https://apidog.com/blog/create-test-crud-rest-api/).

 ## Technologies Used